dashton82/FakeScript/README.md

    ==>"Build Projects"
    ==>"Run XUnit Tests"
 ```
 The only ones that are core to other steps are the first two.
-These are required for setting working directories and determining if certain steps can be ran.
+These are required for setting working directories and determining if certain steps can be run.

 ### Command Line options